Exclusive: Green Plains to shut down two Iowa ethanol plants - sources

 Company spokesman Jim Stark did not immediately respond to requests for comment on Monday.
 Green Plains in an Aug.
 30 regulatory filing said, “Based on current market conditions, the company is re-assessing our production levels.”

 Together, the plants represent about 20 percent of Green Plains’ annual ethanol production capacity of roughly 1.48 billion gallons.
-Green Plains is about tied with Valero Energy Corp (VLO.N) as the No. 3 ethanol maker in the United States, behind POET LLC and Archer Daniels Midland Co (ADM.N).
+Green Plains is about tied with Valero Energy Corp as the No. 3 ethanol maker in the United States, behind POET LLC and Archer Daniels Midland Co.

 Writing by Michael Hirtzer; Editing by Cynthia Osterman